 Identify the Problem

-With the issue isolated to a single Vivint component, you can start digging deeper to see what is going wrong with that component.
+If you can isolate the issue to a single Vivint component, you can start digging deeper to see what is going wrong with that component.
 Start by testing every function of the problem device.
 Continuing with the security camera example, test the motion detector, recording capabilities, two-way audio, and every other feature of the camera.
 You can’t be too thorough here.
 Write down everything that works and everything that doesn’t.

 Using your list of features that work and don’t, look for patterns and connections.
 Are all the features that don’t work tied to its motion-detection capabilities?
 Can it still send a live feed but can’t record any footage?
 That will help you figure out the actual problem you need to solve.
 Once you know the problem, you can start finding a solution.